-For Elon Musk’s SpaceX Starship program more smoke, fire and shrapnel
+For Elon Musk’s SpaceX Starship program, more smoke, fire and shrapnel

 The FAA directed SpaceX to conduct an internal investigation.
 But in the letter to Steve Dickson, the administrator of the Federal Aviation Administration, DeFazio and Larsen wrote they were “disappointed that the FAA declined to conduct an independent review of the event and, to the best of our knowledge, has not pursued any form of enforcement action.”

-They urged the agency to “resist any potential undue influence on launch safety decision-making,” and “establish explicitly a strict policy to deal with violations of FAA launch and reentry licenses, which must include full enforcement of agency regulations and civil penalties.”
+They urged the agency to “resist any potential undue influence on launch safety decision-making” and “establish explicitly a strict policy to deal with violations of FAA launch and reentry licenses, which must include full enforcement of agency regulations and civil penalties.”

 Three previous Starship prototypes exploded in massive fireballs that sent smoke billowing into the air.
-In December, SN 8 crash landed in what Musk called an “awesome test.”
+In December, SN8 crash landed in what Musk called an “awesome test.”
 But that touched off the tussle with the FAA.

 After the FAA approved SpaceX’s remedies, it granted the company approval to launch again.
-That flight, of Starship SN 9 also hit hard and exploded.
+That flight, of Starship SN9, also hit hard and exploded.

-Still, it was another great flight,” Inspurcker, SpaceX’s principal integration engineer, said during a broadcast of the event.
-But he added, “we need to work on that landing a little bit.”
+Still, it was another great flight,” Insprucker, SpaceX’s principal integration engineer, said during a broadcast of the event.
+But, he added, “we need to work on that landing a little bit.”

-A month later, SpaceX was at it again, this time with SN 10.
+A month later, SpaceX was at it again, this time with SN10.
 This time, it reached its apogee, or highest point, of about six miles, shut off its engines and fell gracefully in a “belly flop” or horizontal position.
 Then, shortly before reaching the ground, it flipped back to vertical and fired its engines.
 It landed, bounced, but appeared to stick the landing — at least for a while.

 “Third time’s a charm, as the saying goes,” Insprucker said on the broadcast.
 “A beautiful soft landing on the landing pad.